seanbrindley17/milestone-project-2/README.md

 * I used code from [Geeks for Geeks (Method 2)](https://www.geeksforgeeks.org/how-to-compare-two-arrays-in-javascript/) for having precisely what I needed to help me write some simple array comparing code.

 * I used code from [this Simon game example](https://www.geeksforgeeks.org/create-a-simon-game-using-html-css-javascript/) from Geeks for Geeks for my playSequence function that I was struggling on.

+* I used code from [this w3schools page](https://www.w3schools.com/howto/howto_css_modals.asp) to help build my how to play modal.